 Challenging people to do something outside of their workplace comfort zone will really reinforce the team ethic when working on new tasks.

 Introducing social activities in workplace culture creates positive energy for creativity, team bonding, and work performance to flourish.
-This will enhance a community atmosphere which is a great environment to be working with when collectively working towards goals.
+This will enhance a community atmosphere which is a great environment to be working in when collectively working towards goals.

 What can we do to sustain engagement?